soubhiksanyal/RingNet/README.md

 ```
 It will save a *.npy file of the predicted flame and camera parameters and in **./RingNet_output/params/**.

-If you want to play with the 3D mesh, i.e. neutralize expression the 3D mesh to use it as a template in [VOCA (Voice Operated Character Animation)](https://github.com/TimoBolkart/voca), run the following command
+If you want to play with the 3D mesh, i.e. neutralize pose and expression of the 3D mesh to use it as a template in [VOCA (Voice Operated Character Animation)](https://github.com/TimoBolkart/voca), run the following command
 ```
 python -m demo --img_path *.jpg --out_folder ./RingNet_output --save_obj_file=True --save_flame_parameters=True --neutralize_expression=True
 ```

 ## License

 Free for non-commercial and scientific research purposes.
 By using this code, you acknowledge that you have read the license terms (https://ringnet.is.tue.mpg.de/license), understand them, and agree to be bound by them.
 If you do not agree with these terms and conditions, you must not use the code.
+For commercial use please check the website (https://ringnet.is.tue.mpg.de/license).

 ## Referencing RingNet